 almost always — mandatory comprehensive insurance for the entire loan term.

-A car loan is the optimal option for those who are buying a new car from a dealership and want to immediately become its full owner.
+An auto loan is the optimal option for those who are buying a new car from a dealership and want to immediately become its full owner.
 However, be prepared for a longer processing procedure and additional costs.

-Leasing: When Ownership is Not a Priority
+Leasing: When Ownership Is Not a Priority

 How leasing works: